 If you are importing Full Container Loads (FCLs), you will typically have a fixed amount of free time (usually 7 days) to keep the container.
 Although, you are able to apply for more time in advance.

-This time frame allows you or your freight forwarder to collect the goods, deliver them to site, unload the cargo and then return the container to the wharf.
+This time frame allows you or your freight forwarder to collect the goods, deliver them to the site, unload the cargo and then return the container to the wharf.

-Charges after the 7 days free time will vary depending on the shipping line.
+Charges after the 7 days of free time will vary depending on the shipping line.
 As a general rule, you can expect charges of $150-300 per container per day.

 According to a recent report released by Container xChange, detention and demurrage (D&D) charges doubled in 2021.
 The average D&D fee was $720 across the world’s largest container ports.